jakubowski1005/know-your-protein-client/README.md

 ## Description

-This project is my engineer's diploma project.
-The application would allow user to get content of specific secondary protein structures like alpha-helix or beta-sheet.
-Data would be calculated from Fourier Transform Infrared Spectroscopy results.
-Received data could be save in the database or save as PDF document.
+This project is my engineers diploma project.
+The application allows user to get proportions of specific secondary protein structures like alpha-helix or beta-sheet.
+Data are calculated by analysing results of Fourier Transform Infrared Spectroscopy.
+Received data can be saved in the database or can be downloaded as PDF document.

-The data would multistage processed:
+Data analysis stages:
-- cut out important bands,
+- cutting out the component band,
 - smoothing and filtration,
 - numerical differentiation,
-- find peeks,
+- peak detection,
-- fit structures,
+- structures fitting,
 - deconvolution,
-- numerical integral
+- numerical integration

-Client-side part of application would be responsible for CSV file parsing, data visualization and downloadiing/saving results.
+Client-side application is responsible for parsing CSV files, data visualization and downloading/saving results.

 ## Technologies, tools and libraries ##